tootedom/related/README.md

 Apologies for the lack of other options at the moment, and formats.
 An rpm download format (with possible customization) will be available in the future.

+The current release version is 1.0.4.
+This release includes support for HTTP connections to the Elasticsearch cluster.
+This means you do not require the same ES client jar version as the server.
+The HTTP client in release 1.0.4. can for instance connect to an ES cluster running 0.90.11, or 1.0.0.

+Release 1.0.4 includes ES 1.0.0 client jars.
+Which means to use TCP or NODE transport the ES cluster needs to be 1.0.0

 ### Searching War ###